rsmp-nordic/rsmp_sxl_traffic_lights/appendix_coordination.md

    still is possible in all followers (see step 1) through subscription on output (S0004) _coordination is possible_.
 Coordination is terminated if it turns false is any follower.
-6. If external control bits are used: Leader sends START/STOP order using M0006 or M0013 to followers during each cycle.
+6. If external control bits are used: Leader sends START/STOP order to followers during each cycle
+7. If external control bits are used: Leader receives START/STOP order using output (M0004) from followers during each cycle.

 ![Figure 4: Sequence at coordination with synchronized cycle timer](appendix_coordination_img/central_coordination.png)